Popular related searches

 Watch Victor Udoewa’s Master Class on Radical Participatory Design.

-Explore participatory design with Sanders & Stappers paper, Probes, toolkits and prototypes: three approaches to making in codesigning.
+Explore participatory design with the Sanders & Stappers paper, Probes, toolkits and prototypes: three approaches to making in codesigning.

-Check out MIT D-Lab’s blog on the benefits of participatory design.
+Check out MIT D-Lab’s blog on the benefits of participatory design

 Read Science Direct’s definition of participatory design.